 The Council was awarded Housing Zone status in 2015 for Greater Gainsborough and the Riverside Gateway site at Carr Lane is the first of the strategic site to be brought forward.
-The site is located on Carr Lane/ Lea Road and is one of the most visible derelict sites on a main route into Gainsborough.
+The site is located on Carr Lane/Lea Road and is one of the most visible derelict sites on a main route into Gainsborough.
 It is proposed that a Local Development Order be made to grant Outline Planning Permission to the site for housing led redevelopment of up to 450 dwellings.
 Local Development Order is a new mechanism promoted by the Government to encourage development by simplifying and de-risking the planning process to incentivise landowners and developers to bring forward development at an accelerated pace.

 Various planning considerations have been assessed by officers and officers consider the impact of the proposed development could be mitigated by conditions contained within the LDO.
-It is recommended that the LDO be endorsed for consultation.
+It is recommended that the LDO be endorsed by committee members and referred to the Planning Committee for endorsement prior to consultation.